talkable/talkable-docs/source/ios_sdk.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Talkable has an iOS framework enabling you to use Talkable in iOS Apps
+   :description: Talkable has an iOS framework enabling you to use Talkable in iOS apps

 Talkable iOS SDK
 ################